Oil prices fall but set for weekly gain as trade row rhetoric eases

 "The calm is somewhat deceptive as financial markets are still making up their mind on the question of slowdown or downturn," said Norbert Ruecker of Swiss bank Julius Baer.

-"Both growth and oil demand are set to remain lacklustre and thus supplies look ample well into 2020."
+"Both growth and oil demand are set to remain lackluster and thus supplies look ample well into 2020."

 Analysts polled by Reuters slashed their price forecasts for Brent to an average of $65.02 in 2019 - the lowest in more than 16 months - citing softening global demand brought on by an economic slowdown and the trade row.

-The approach of Hurricane Dorian towards Florida raised fears that offshore U.S. crude producers may suspend output if the storm passes into the Gulf of Mexico over the weekend.
+The approach of Hurricane Dorian toward Florida raised fears that offshore U.S. crude producers may suspend output if the storm passes into the Gulf of Mexico over the weekend.

 Dorian is heading for landfall on the Atlantic coast of Florida at the weekend and may enter the eastern Gulf of Mexico next week.
 It is forecast to strengthen and become more powerful on Sunday, the National Hurricane Center said.